a paper report being read, with text and graphs

 • Time to read: 3 minutes

-Local disparities in social mobility between the north and south of the UK were highlighted by the Social Mobility Commission in its latest State of the Nation report
+Regional disparities in social mobility between the North and South of the UK highlighted by the Social Mobility Commission in its latest State of the Nation report.

 Improving social mobility among young people in the North of England is more important now than ever before.
 This year’s State of the Nation report from the Social Mobility Commission (entitled State of the Nation 2024: Local to National, Mapping Opportunities for All) provides an in-depth analysis of social mobility across 203 local authorities in the UK.
 Each local authorities’ social mobility was ranked based on the Commission’s Social Mobility Index (SMI) which looks at mobility outcomes, intermediate outcomes and drivers of social mobility.

-According to the report, social mobility is significantly influenced by geography, with regions in the north of England often falling behind other areas of the UK.
+According to the report, social mobility is significantly influenced by geography, with Northern regions often falling behind other areas of the UK.
 In addition, the availability of high-quality education remains a key driver of social mobility.
 Unfortunately, the report highlights that the attainment gap between disadvantaged pupils and all other pupils is vast and remains largely unchanged from last year’s report.

 Where people grow up can also affect mobility chances.
 This is why we introduced geographical breakdowns of mobility chances and drivers in last year’s report.